joshua-light/pocket.net/README.md

 `Dictionary.One`

-_Represents a consistent access to dictionary elements in four different ways using fluent sentences, starting with `One`.
+Represents a consistent access to dictionary elements in four different ways using fluent sentences, starting with `One`.
 Each way represents a reaction to situation, when key is missing.

-These reactions are:__ throw, return default, return value, return and write value._
+These reactions are:

 a) throw a `KeyNotFoundException` with specified message:
 ```cs